vanus-labs/vanus-connect/connectors/sink-slack/README.md

 }'
 ```

-now, you cloud see a new slack in your mailbox.
+Now, you should see in your slack channel your message.
 ![message.png](https://github.com/linkall-labs/vance/blob/main/connectors/sink-slack/message.png?raw=true)

 ### Clean